 Student Volunteer Service Program

 The School Board of Broward County, Florida has incorporated Service Learning and volunteer service into the high school graduation requirements.
 Any student who wishes to earn a standard diploma must meet the graduation requirement of forty (40) documented hours in the Student Volunteer Service Program.
 The rules governing exactly what will be accepted as service learning/volunteer service hours and what won’t, are listed below.
 There are links provided below to download the log sheets necessary to document hours and the Service Application and Approval Form (used when a student is not performing a service as part of a school sponsored organization).
+If you have Student Service Hour questions please contact Ms. Oltmans at [email protected]

 New!
 The Application and Approval form is now required for all service hours submitted except when performing service as part of a PPCHS-sponsored activity.
 This form needs to be submitted only once per organization.